 - Inability to effectively implement Project Portfolio Management (PPM) principles that optimize return on investment by sequencing timeline, budget, and resources

-Creating a scheduling service within the PMO
+Prevent schedule quality issues by creating a scheduling service within the PMO

 Creating a scheduling service within the PMO can minimize the symptoms listed above.
-Whereas, the prior responsibility for scheduling rested with a resource across each individual project, by centralizing scheduling as a service within the PMO, project managers and resources are freed up to focus solely on the delivery of the project.
+Whereas the prior responsibility for scheduling rested with a resource across each individual project, by centralizing scheduling as a service within the PMO, project managers and resources are freed up to focus solely on the delivery of the project.

 Figure 1: Organization without a Scheduling Service